9 Fun things to do in Tarpon Springs: The Sponge Capital of the World

 7. Watch a sunset at Fred Howard Park

-This small beach is considered one of the best places in Pinellas County to watch a sunset.
-Unlike the more popular Southern Pinellas County St. Pete & Clearwater beaches, this one retains a more local laid-back vibe.
-Featuring soft smooth white sand, this beach is not surprisingly popular with sunbathers.
+This small beach is one of the best places in Pinellas to watch a sunset.
+Unlike the more popular Southern Pinellas County St. Pete & Clearwater beaches, this northern beach retains a more local laid-back vibe.
+It features the same trademark white, soft as sugar sand, only minus the crowds.

 Take a stroll along the water, swim, birdwatch, enjoy the small wildlife which frequent the beach, take a stroll along the nature trails, rent a kayak or paddleboard, or enjoy a scenic picnic.
 There’s lot to do here to justify the small $5 parking charge.
 Overall, it’s a great off-the-beaten path beach option for anyone seeking a little more solitude and less of a party vibe.